apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/020-getting-to-know-the-drill-sandbox.md

 Click Update to examine a configuration.

-If you've used an installation of Drill before using the sandbox, you might notice that a few storage plugins in the sandbox differ from the same storage plugin in a Drill installation.
-The sandbox version of dfs, hive, maprdb, and hbase storage plugins definitions play a role in simulating the cluster environment for running the tutorial.
+If you've used an installation of Drill before using the sandbox, you might notice that a few storage plugin configurations in the sandbox differ from the same storage plugin configurations in a Drill installation.
+The sandbox configurations of dfs, hive, maprdb, and hbase storage plugins definitions play a role in simulating the cluster environment for running the tutorial.

 ### dfs